 Deborah is the Executive Director of the Lappin Foundation, located in the North Shore, where she directs the Foundation’s Youth to Israel Adventure (Y2I), North America’s most successful community teen Israel experience.
 Ms. Coltin has a distinguished track record of innovative, community Jewish programs, focusing on family engagement and interfaith outreach.
 Deborah’s contributions to the field of Jewish programming has been recognized with awards, including: the Grinspoon—Steinhardt Award for Excellence in Jewish Education; the Synagogue Council of Massachusetts Award for Outstanding Individual Merit; the Synagogue Council of Massachusetts Award for Outstanding Group Effort; the JCC President’s Award; the 2001 Solomon Schechter Award for Synagogue Excellence in Family Education; the Mintz Family Foundation Award for Creative Jewish Education, and others.
 Deborah developed many programs for Jewish women on the North Shore of Massachusetts, providing women with Jewish learning experiences through a feminist lens.

 Leslie B. Gaffin of Boston, Massachusetts, is a member of the National Board of Hadassah and Liaison to the Hadassah-Brandeis Institute where she also holds a Board position.
 She is the past Chair of the Hadassah Northeast Area Development Center and served as the first Northeast Liaison for Keepers of the Gate from 2000-2002.
-In Boston, Leslie is a member of the Board of the New Center for Arts and Culture and also serves on the executive committee of the Boston Jewish Community Women's Fund as incoming chair.
+In Boston, Leslie is a member of the Board of the New Center for Arts and Culture and also serves on the executive committee of the Boston Jewish Community Women's Fund as co-chair.
 Born and educated in Worcester, Massachusetts, Leslie received her B.A. from Wheaton College in Norton, Massachusetts.
 She earned a Certificate of Advanced Studies in Management from the Radcliffe Institute at Harvard University.
 Leslie and her husband, Michael, were founding members of Temple Shir Tikva in Wayland where Leslie served on the Board of Directors from 1978-88.
-Leslie and Michael have three married children and five grandchildren.
+Leslie and Michael have three married children and seven grandchildren.

 Sylvia Neil is the founder and chair of HBI's Project on Gender, Culture, Religion and the Law and co-editor of its book series.
 She is lecturer in law at the University of Chicago Law School where she previously served as associate dean.
 She began her career as a poverty law litigator, served as Midwest regional executive director and legal counsel of the American Jewish Congress and consulted with government and not for profits, establishing the Jewish Women’s Foundation for the Chicago Jewish Federation.
 She was appointed to both the Illinois and Cook County Commissions for Human Rights.
 She currently serves on several boards of trustees including the Chicago Symphony Orchestra, the Lyric Opera of Chicago, the Art Institute of Chicago, vice chair of the Museum of Contemporary Art, vice chair of Columbia College Chicago and the visiting committee for the humanities at the University of Chicago.
 She also serves on the national board of NARAL and advisory committees of Human Rights Watch Women's Rights Division and Womenoncall.
 She received her AB with high distinction from the University of Michigan, A.M. in Jewish studies from the University of Chicago and J.D. cum laud from Northwestern University School of Law.
 Sylvia is married to Dan Fischel with a wonderful growing family of children and grandchildren.